rblades/dhworkbook_master/docs/supporting materials/open-refine.md

 One interesting tool is called 'RezoViz', which will extract entities and tie them together into a network based on appearing in the same document.

-1. Upload some of your Equity texts to Voyant-Tools.
+1. Upload some of your Canadian war diary texts to Voyant-Tools.
 2. In the top right, there's a 'save' icon.
 3. Select 'url for a different tool/skin'.
 4. Select 'RezoViz' from the tools list that pops up.
 A new URL will appear in the box.